When the mainstream media are out to get you, it’s up to the comedians to set us all straight.

 I’m not sure when I made the connection or had that ‘wow’ moment that came with the realisation that everything is edited to evoke a reaction, a response or to implant a thought.
 It was certainly a looong time ago — way before I decided to get rid of my TV — but it’s one that has stayed with me forever.
 Since I’m not in the same league as the guys above it’s up to you to arm yourself against media, and there’s no better way than through comedy.

-Further text punishment?
+Need more?
 Try: Related articles

-2 vagabonds jibber-jabbered
+2 cats jibber-jabbered

 For me, Brooker’s Youtube clip on the perfect parody of a news segment is something I just keeping going back to.
 It’s sort of like a bingo version of watching news now, to see how many of his parodies the professionals can fit into one segment.